streamshub/console/README.md

 #### Kafka
 The instructions below assume an existing Apache Kafka<sup>®</sup> cluster is available to use from the console.
 We recommend using [Strimzi](https://strimzi.io) to create and manage your Apache Kafka<sup>®</sup> clusters - plus the console provides additional features and insights for Strimzi Apache Kafka<sup>®</sup> clusters.

-If you already have Strimzi installed but would like to create an Apache Kafka<sup>®</sup> cluster for use with the console, example resources are available to get started.
-This example will create an Apache Kafka<sup>®</sup> cluster in KRaft mode with SCRAM-SHA-512 authentication, a Strimzi `KafkaNodePool` resource to manage the cluster nodes, and a Strimzi `KafkaUser` resource that may be used to connect to the cluster.
+If you already have Strimzi installed but would like to create an Apache Kafka<sup>®</sup> cluster for use with the console, example deployment resources are available to get started.
+The resources create an Apache Kafka<sup>®</sup> cluster in KRaft mode with SCRAM-SHA-512 authentication, a Strimzi `KafkaNodePool` resource to manage the cluster nodes, and a Strimzi `KafkaUser` resource that may be used to connect to the cluster.

 Modify the `CLUSTER_DOMAIN` to match the base domain of your Kubernetes cluster (used for ingress configuration), use either `route` (OpenShift) or `ingress` (vanilla Kubernetes) for `LISTENER_TYPE`, and set `NAMESPACE` to be the namespace where the Apache Kafka<sup>®</sup> cluster will be created.
 ```shell